d0tTino/Culture/README.md

 memories using the **Memory Explorer** page.
 Visit `/storyboard` to view the live Storyboard showing agent actions.

+Real-time updates are streamed from `/stream/events` using Server-Sent Events with a WebSocket fallback.
+See [Stream Events and WebSocket Fallback](docs/culture_ui_requirements.md#stream-events-and-websocket-fallback) for a minimal subscriber example.
 Prettier formatting is configured via `.prettierrc`.
 Format UI code with:

 ```bash